j-ngo828/TackleIt/README.md

 The app allows users to create and delete todo tasks, as well as the ability to mark them as complete/incomplete.
 The tasks are displayed neatly in the incomplete or the complete columns.

-In addition, users can optionally assign priority to each task and filter todo items by priority.
+In addition, users can optionally assign priority to each task and ~filter todo items by priority~ (will be implemented).

 ## Setup development environment